 Also, if a leather jacket is left in a garment bag for a long time, it may start to be affected heat will be created.
 The main thing you can do here is to keep the leather jacket inside the garment bag on the hanger.

-Hanging the jacket prevents it from tearing and keeping it in good condition for as long as possible.
+Hanging the jacket prevents it from tearing and keeps it in good condition for as long as possible.

 Another essential thing to do when packing your leather jackets in a garment bag is to make sure all the zippers and buttons are fastened.